KeilonRobertson/Security_Log/README.md

 # Security_Log
-Computer Science 2 Final Project using an Ordered Linked List and consistent file storage to log vehicle entries.
+Final Project console application using an Ordered Linked List and consistent file storage to log vehicle entries.